Operating Principles of Peristaltic Pumping through a Dense Array of Valves

 \subsection{Flow through many open valves}

 Next, we seek a simplified model for a region with many open valves.
+Notice that we can incorporate open valves into our one-dimensional momentum equation by introducing an additional resistance $\bar{r}_v$ at the location of each valve:

-The valves change the fluidic resistance over a small length scale, so we can apply the tools of homogenization theory to derive an appropriate effective resistance \citep{Holmes_2013}.
-Our small dimensionless parameter will be $\epsilon \equiv x_v/\lambda$ while the ``fast" variable will be $\bar{y}\equiv \bar{x}/\epsilon$.
-We will expand each of our functions $\bar{P}, \bar{Q}, \bar{R}$ in powers of $\epsilon$, and introduce $n_v = \epsilon^{-1}$ which counts the number of valves per wavelength, with $n_v \bar{r}_v \sim O(\epsilon^0)$.
-In a region of open valves,
+The calculation will be similar to the previous section, but here there will be two length scales which are important.
+The valves change the fluidic resistance over a small length scale $\bar{y}\equiv \Bar{x}/\epsilon$ while the channel changes the resistance over a longer length scale $\Bar{x}$, so we can apply the tools of homogenization theory to derive an appropriate effective resistance \citep{Holmes_2013}.
+We will expand each of the functions $\bar{P}, \bar{Q}, \bar{R}$ in powers of $\epsilon$, and introduce $n_v = \epsilon^{-1}$ which counts the number of valves per wavelength, with $n_v \bar{r}_v \sim O(\epsilon^0)$.
+In a region of open valves, \begin{widetext}